-Limits on interest deductibility.

-As discussed above, stricter U.S. earnings stripping rules generally disallow the deduction of net interest expense to the extent it exceeds 30 percent of a taxpayer's adjusted taxable income.
-This limitation, which is computed at the filer level for federal purposes, will likely create state complexities because the entities included in a federal consolidated return filing is often different than the entities include in the state filing.
+- Limits on interest deductibility.
+As discussed above, stricter US earnings stripping rules generally disallow the deduction of net interest expense to the extent it exceeds 30 percent of a taxpayer's adjusted taxable income.
+This limitation, which is computed at the filer level for federal purposes, can create state complexities because the entities included in a federal consolidated return filing is often different than the entities include in the state filing.
 In addition, over 20 states currently have rules that disallow the deduction of interest or intangible-related interest paid to related parties.
-Coordinating the state related-party limitations and federal general interest limits in these states can also present complications.

-Net operating loss limitations.

-Effective for losses arising in tax years beginning after December 31, 2017, the federal NOL deduction is limited to 80 percent of the taxpayer's taxable income, as determined without regard to the deduction.
-A few states piggyback from the federal-level computation of NOLs, and will also incorporate the 80 percent limitation.
-However. most states start their computation of state taxable income with an amount equal to federal taxable income before NOLs and special deductions.
-Other states require substitution of the federal NOL with a state specific NOL.
-Taxpayers will need to confirm which formulation is applicable in each state in which they are filing returns.
+Coordinating the state related-party limitations and federal general interest limits in these states can also present complications. - Net operating loss limitations.
+Some states start their computation of state taxable income with an amount equal to federal taxable income before NOLs and special deductions (e.g., dividends-received deductions and the deduction for FDII).
+Those states typically provide a state NOL carryforward based on the amount of the loss allocated or apportioned to the state for the vear.
+Other states use the federal NOL with certain modifications.
+Taxpayers will need to confirm which formulation is applicable.
+Effective for losses arising in tax years beginning after December 31, 2017, the TCJA limited the federal NOL deduction to 80 percent of the taxpaver's taxable income, as determined without regard to the NOL deduction.
+The TCJA also eliminated the NOL carryback and removed the 20year carryforward restriction on NOLs in favor of an unlimited carryforward.
+The CARES Act temporarily, and retroactively, reinstated the carryback and lifted the 80 percent limitation for certain years.
+States' conformity with these changes varies widely.
+A few states piggybacked the federal-level computation of NOLs, and also incorporated all the changes made by both the TCJA and CARES Act.
+However, most states adopted some, but not all, of these changes.
+Taxpayers need to confirm each state's NOL provisions. in each state in which they are filing returns.

-New current inclusion rules (mandatory repatriation and

-GILTI).
-As discussed above, tax reform modified the historical federal tax treatment of income earned through foreign subsidiaries.
-Prior to tax reform, income was taxed when it was repatriated in the form of a dividend unless it fell within the Subpart F provisions.
-Tax reform retained the Subpart F provisions and added new provisions to subject income earned by foreign subsidiaries to U.S. taxation in the year in which it is generated.
-(See the explanations of Subpart F and GILTI above.)
-The transition to the new system included a one-time tax imposed on substantially all historical earnings-commonly referred to as "mandatory repatriation."
-Many state income tax issues flow from mandatory repatriation.
-Initially, taxpayers needed to determine whether the repatriated amounts were included in the state tax base, or whether there was a mechanism to exclude the amounts under, e.g., a state's normal exclusions for Subpart F inclusions (which may temporarily defer taxation until the amounts are distributed as a dividend to a
+GILTI.
+As discussed above, the TCJA modified the historical federal tax treatment of income earned through foreign subsidiaries.
+Prior to the TCJA, income was taxed when it was repatriated in the form of a dividend unless it fell within the subpart F provisions.
+Tax reform retained the subpart F provisions and added new provisions to subject income earned by foreign subsidiaries to US taxation in the year in which it is generated.
+(See the explanations of subpart F and GILTI above.)